 Blockchain is a distributed ledger technology that enables permissioned sharing of an immutable record among parties to create consensus and trust.
 It empowers multiple trading partners to collaborate and establish a single shared view of a contract without compromising details, privacy or confidentiality.
 Blockchain-enabled smart contracts also hold the potential to be used with AI and advanced analytics to help ensure regulatory compliance or to provide new business insights.

-“Technologies like blockchain are set to transform the legal industry and the wider business landscape as we know it,” Natasha Blycha, Blockchain and Smart Legal Contract Lead, from Herbert Smith Freehills said.
+“Technologies like blockchain are set to transform the legal industry and the wider business landscape as we know it,” Natasha Blycha, Global Head of Digital Law, from Herbert Smith Freehills said.

 “This presents a huge opportunity for agile and forward-thinking firms and has potential to deliver significant benefits to our clients and the business community as a whole.
 Our clients are enthusiastic about process automation, and how it can support a move away from paper-based systems, simplify supply chains and quickly and securely share information with customers and regulators.”

 Consortium partners Herbert Smith Freehills, Data61, and IBM will first test the concept as a pilot project, using IBM Blockchain.
-The consortium is already working with another leading global law firm to bring the ANB to market.
+The consortium is already working with another leading global law firm to bring DLT Co. to market.
 Going forward, regulators, banks, law firms and other Australian businesses will be invited to participate in the pilot which is expected to start before the end of the year.

 “IBM Blockchain and the IBM Cloud provide the highest level of security to support even highly regulated industries such as healthcare and government, and IBM has extensive experience building blockchain networks and convening large consortia focused around solving important business problems,” Paul Hutchison, Vice President and Partner, Cognitive Process Transformation, IBM Global Business Services said.

 “Blockchain will be to transactions what the internet was to communication – what starts as a tool for sharing information becomes transformational once adoption is widespread.
-The ANB could be that inflection point for commercial blockchain, spurring innovation and economic development throughout Australia.”
+DLT Co. could be that inflection point for commercial blockchain, spurring innovation and economic development throughout Australia.”

 In 2017, Data61 delivered two comprehensive reports for Treasury on how blockchain technology could be adopted across government and industry in Australia.